 Cook the pancetta and garlic over medium heat in a little olive oil.

-Beat the eggs and the grated pecorino romano together in a bowl.
+Beat the egg yolks and the grated pecorino romano together in a bowl.

 When the bucatini is cooked, strain it and add it to the pancetta and garlic.
 Mix it well and remove the skillet from the heat.